ZackAkil/rgb-neural-net/README.md

 - Flask API server running on Raspberry Pi taking requests and send intruction to Arduino via serial
 - Python library that converts SciKit-Learn neural network model into the API requests for the Raspberry Pi

-### What it does
-The rgb network comprised of an array of rgb leds with side glow fiber optic tubing.
-An arduino drived teh led array, and a raspberry pi tell the arduino which leds to display.
-The raspberry pi acts as a local webserver and recieved API commands for what leds to turn on and which colour.

 ## Its making